High Blood Pressure and Stroke

 Why manage blood pressure?

-Uncontrolled high blood pressure can injure or kill you.
-It’s called “the silent killer” because it has no apparent symptoms.
+High blood pressure is called “the silent killer” because it has no apparent symptoms.
 Many people don’t know they have it, so regularly checking your blood pressure is crucial.

 High blood pressure causes damage to the arteries over time.
 That damage can lead to blockages and blood clots that limit blood supply to vital organs.
 Without oxygen and nutrients from blood, the tissue dies.
-That’s why high blood pressure can lead to stroke, heart attack, kidney failure, and heart failure.
+High blood pressure is the leading risk factor for stroke, but the good news is that it’s something you can control with the right care and lifestyle changes.
+Without treatment, high blood pressure can advance and affect other systems, leading to coronary heart disease, heart failure, atrial fibrillation, dementia, and chronic kidney disease.

 How do you reduce blood pressure?